psi4/psi4/doc/sphinxman/source/build_planning.rst

 Compiling and Installing from Source
 ====================================

+.. warning:: As of v1.8, primary binary distribution has moved from the psi4 channel to the conda-forge channel.
+Neither install docs for users nor compile docs for developers have been updated yet to reflect new patterns.
+Please consult :psicode:`psicode downloads page <installs/latest/>` for the latest guides.

 This section fulfills the duty of every Linux project to have an INSTALL file detailing how to build it from source.
 Few (mostly packagers and sysadmins) are expected to read this file as it is a broad guide to the